scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 the PyRK model and will describe the differential equations representing the coupled physics at hand.
 Next, the implementation of the data model, simulation framework, and numerical solution will be described.
-This discussion will include the use, in PyRK, of many parts of the scientific python software ecosystem such as NumPy for array manipulation, SciPy for ODE and PDE solvers, nose for testing, Pint for unit-checking, Sphinx for documentation, and matplotlib for plotting.
+This discussion will include the use, in PyRK [Huff2015]_, of many parts of the scientific python software ecosystem such as NumPy [vanderWalt2011]_ for array manipulation, SciPy [Milman2011]_ for ODE and PDE solvers, nose [Pellerin2015]_ for testing, Pint [Grecco2014]_ for unit-checking, Sphinx [Brandl2009]_ for documentation, and matplotlib [Hunter2007]_ for plotting.

 Background
 ----------